Kyle Lukoff

 Kyle Lukoff is a children's book author, school librarian, and former bookseller.
 He is most known for the Stonewall award-winning When Aidan Became a Brother and for Call Me Max, which gained attention when parents in Texas complained about the book being read in an elementary school classroom and a Utah school district canceled its book program after the book was read to third graders.

 Personal life

-Lukoff is a transgender man.
-He transitioned in 2004 while an undergraduate at Barnard College, a historically women's college.
+Lukoff is a transgender man, who transitioned in 2004 while an undergraduate at Barnard College, a historically women's college.
 Much of his work centers on transgender children.
 He is Jewish.

 Education

 Lukoff went to Edmonds-Woodway High School then graduated from Barnard College in 2006.
 While at Barnard, he was a member of Columbia University's Philolexian Society.
 He earned his Master's degree in library science from Queens College in 2012.

 Career

 Lukoff was a school librarian at the Corlears School in New York City until he quit his job to write full time in 2020.
 His first book, A Storytelling of Ravens, was published in 2018 by House of Anansi Press and illustrated by Natalie Nelson.
 His second book, When Aidan Became a Brother, illustrated by Kaylani Juanita, is a story about a transgender boy awaiting a new sibling.
 The book was published by Lee & Low, an independent publisher known for works by unpublished authors and illustrators of color.

 Lukoff's Max and Friends series was released in November 2019 with Call Me Max, illustrated by Luciano Luzano.
-In April 2020, he published Explosion at the Poem Factory and was illustrated by Mark Hoffman.
-In 2021, he published Too Bright to See, which won the Stonewall award and a Newbery honor, and was a finalist for the National Book Award for Young People's Literature.
+In April 2020, he published Explosion at the Poem Factory, which was illustrated by Mark Hoffman.
+In 2021, he published Too Bright to See, which won the Stonewall award and a Newbery Honor, and was a finalist for the National Book Award for Young People's Literature.
+He also wrote Different Kinds of Fruit.
+His 2024 novel A World Worth Saving is a finalist for the National Book Award for Young People's Literature.